state-hiu/cybergis-guides/1.0/cybergis-guides-opengeosuite-1.0.md

 You'll want to complete all the below steps as the root (with login shell and enviornment).
 Therefore, use `sudo su -` to become the root user.
 Do not use `sudo su root`, as that may not provide the environment necessary.

-You can **rerun** most steps, but not all, if a network connection drops, e.g., during installation of a Ruby GEM dependency.
+You can **rerun** most steps, but not all, if a network connection drops.

 Installation only requires 5 simple steps.
 Most steps only require executing one command on the command line.